upperlinecode/intro-to-swift/day-4/intro-object-orientation.md

 user1.name // returns "Will"
 ```

+Take a short break and let the students define the class that they had brainstormed earlier (post, comment, timeline).
+Have the students give the class at least three properties and an init method.

 - A method is a function that belongs to an instance of a class.
 The init() method is a special method that is only called once when the instance is created.
 We can give our user additional methods that it can use after initialization.
 ```Swift
 class User {